parrt/msan501-old/notes/linked-lists.md

 ## Goals

-* Learn how to build a simple linked list using tuples
+* Learn how to build a simple linked list using tuples/lists
 * Examine the complexity of key operations

 Here's a [sample implementation](https://github.com/parrt/msan501/blob/master/notes/code/linked_list.py).